 If this sounds a bit like a start-up approach then that’s because it is.
 Start-ups are good at this stuff and there’s no reason not to take advantage of the process.

-We may be growing at Voodoo Park but we will continue to work using guiding principles like this.
+We may be growing at VDP but we will continue to work using guiding principles like this.
 It ensures internal communication happens effectively and delivers the outcome stakeholders want and expect.
 It takes a very deliberate effort to ensure the quality of information and the flow of information isn’t buried by growth, but it pays dividends when you do it.

 What does that look like in the real world then?